-'''

 "hello, world!" |> print

-'''

 Compiling Coconut files and projects with the Coconut command-line utility is incredibly simple.
-Just type which should give the output and deposit a new hello_world.py file in the same directory as the hello_world.coco file.
-You should then be able to run that file with
+Just type coconut hello_world.coco which should give the output and deposit a new hello_world.py file in the same directory as the hello_world.coco file.
+You should then be able to run that file with which should produce hello, world! as the output.